yigitkucuk/eksicrawler/README.md

 # EksiCrawler

-Crawls around Eksi to gather today's most popular entries.
+Crawls around Eksi to gather today's most popular entries, and sort them.

-Does it have a purpose?
-No.

-Is just typing Eksi into your browser easier?
-Yes.

-Built with Jsoup library.
+Makes possible to read more efficiently, lightly and freely.